-2021 Christmas Happiness Fund update
+2021 Christmas Happiness fund update

 Here are the latest donations to the 2020 Christmas Happiness Fund;

+$50 from the Washington Familly im memory of Joseph, Sr., Joseph, Jr., Russell Jefferson, Sr. and Herbert Dabney;

+$100 from the Bryant’s, Edward, Kay, Frankie, Tonya, Nikolas, and Natalie in memory of our loved one taken too soon;

-$50 from Haywood and Juanita Brown in memory of sisters Hattie and Connie;
+$50 from Kathy Harrison Turner and Pamela Harrison O’Shea in memory of Ruby C. Harrison “Mema”;

 Goal: $13,000